-A. Yes, we will happily give your pet any medications needed, including insulin injections.
+A. Yes, we will happily give your pet any medications needed, including insulin injections and subcutaneous fluids.

 Q. How many keys do I need to provide to you?

 A. Two keys are required for us to access your home and your pet.
 Please plan to have these keys on hand for us at the time of our Meet and Greet consultation.
-One key will be in our office and used by the sitter, while the other key will serve as our back-up, and kept in a safe for your security.
+One key will be used by your sitter, while the other key will serve as our back-up, and kept in our office safe for your security.
 All keys are marked with a security code to avoid any link back to your name or home.